Aask42/IoB_DC28/src/LED scripting v2.md

 Value of yyyy | Description
 -|-
-0x01 | Greater than
+0x00 | Greater than
-0x02 | Lesser than
+0x01 | Lesser than
-0x03 | Equal
+0x02 | Equal
-0x04 | Greater than or equal
+0x03 | Greater than or equal
-0x05 | Lesser than or equal
+0x04 | Lesser than or equal
-0x06 | Not equal
+0x05 | Not equal

-A byte follows each if and wait operation with the following layout
+2 bytes follow each if and wait operation with the following layout

+000000yy zz??xxxx
+* yy - same layout and purpose as yy for destination byte

-Bits | Description
+Bits zz??xxxx | Description
 -|-
 zz00xxxx | LED used for destination comparison, xxxx is the LED ID zz01xxxx | Global variable used for destination comparison, xxxx is the ID zz10xxxx | Local variable used for destination comparison, xxxx is the ID

-zz | Description
--|-
-0x00 | Full RGB value of destination
-0x01 | R portion of destination
-0x02 | G portion of destination
-0x03 | B portion of destination
+* zz - same layout and purpose as zz from above

-After the above byte is a byte with the following layout
+After the above byte is a byte with the wwyyxxxx layout

-Bits for next byte: zzyyxxxx
-* zz - See zz from math operations
-* yy - See yy from math operations
-* xxxx - See xxx from math operations

 If the command is an _if_ command then 2 bytes follow the above data parsing indicating the location inside of the script data to jump to